attr_getter() no longer uses partial matching. For example, if an

-purrr no longer depends on dplyr, lazyeval, or Rcpp.
+purrr no longer depends on lazyeval or Rcpp (or dplyr, as of the previous version).
 This makes the dependency graph of the tidyverse simpler, and makes purrr more suitable as a dependency of lower-level packages.
-This means that data-frame based mappers (

 There have also been two changes to eliminate name conflicts between purrr and dplyr: